For advertising rates, scroll all the way down

 Publius’ Forum – more like a newscast than a Blog/editorial page

-So, we are sort of like a group Blog with several contributors, yet also like an Opinion Editorial site (like Americandaily.com or Townhall.com).
-A two in one combo, so-to-speak.
+So, we started out here sort of like a group Blog with several contributors, yet also like an Opinion Editorial site.
+A two-in-one combo, so-to-speak.

 So, for up to the minute, running commentary on some of the most important social and political issues of the day stay with us.
 Bookmark our main page and visit often.
 Sign up for our daily email service that lets you know what’s new on the site.(See the email sign up box on the right side of the page)